woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 Path to an SSL certificate key used by the server to accept HTTPS requests.

 Example: `WOODPECKER_SERVER_KEY=/path/to/key.pem`

+### `WOODPECKER_CUSTOM_CSS_FILE`
+> Default: empty

+File path for the server to serve a custom .CSS file, used for customizing the UI.
+Can be used for showing banner messages, logos, or environment-specific hints (a.k.a. white-labeling).
+The file must be UTF-8 encoded, to ensure all special characters are preserved.

+Example: `WOODPECKER_CUSTOM_CSS_FILE=/usr/local/www/woodpecker.css`

+### `WOODPECKER_CUSTOM_JS_FILE`
+> Default: empty

+File path for the server to serve a custom .JS file, used for customizing the UI.
+Can be used for showing banner messages, logos, or environment-specific hints (a.k.a. white-labeling).
+The file must be UTF-8 encoded, to ensure all special characters are preserved.

+Example: `WOODPECKER_CUSTOM_JS_FILE=/usr/local/www/woodpecker.js`

 ### `WOODPECKER_LETS_ENCRYPT`
 > Default: `false`